Old habits die hard. And it’s even harder to get rid of them when you don’t know the alternatives.

 Batching and blasting may seem like the best way to reach a large number of potential buyers.
 But in reality, this practice hurts your deliverability rates and sender score.
 Trust us – there are better B2B marketing solutions.

 Instead of emailing everyone, segment your database and focus on a list of key accounts that will most likely generate revenue.
 If you’re not sure how to start this process, talk to your sales team.
 With their help, you can determine who to target, and with what messages.
-Remember, your email nurture campaigns should always include personalized content.
+Remember, your email nurture campaigns should always include personalized marketing content.
 So if you’re targeting multiple people at the same accounts, adjust your messaging as needed.

 This might sound overwhelming, but you can make minor tweaks and repurpose your content.
 For instance, a whitepaper could be sent to one audience with the title “X Strategies to Help Your Team Prospect More Effectively,” and to another with the title, “X Strategies to Help You Improve Your Prospecting.”